Suryaydv3/io_Alpha/README.md

 4. Double-click on the board and navigate to the Program File field.
 5. Browse and select the exported compiled binary (.hex file) from the Arduino sketch created in Step 1.
 ________________________________________
-Development
+**Development**
-The core of the development process revolves around simulating the water distribution network using IoT sensors and Arduino.
+The core of the development process revolves around simulating the water distribution network using IoT sensors and Arduino(optional).
 The Machine Learning model for predictive maintenance is located in the dital_twin.zip file.
 ________________________________________
-Usage
+**Usage**
 1. Once the setup is complete, simulate the water distribution network using Proteus and Arduino.
 2. Use the Machine Learning model from dital_twin.zip for real-time prediction and analysis of water management, helping reduce waste and optimize resource allocation.
 ________________________________________
-Contribution Guidelines
+**Contribution Guidelines**
 1. Fork the repository.
 2. Create a new branch: git checkout -b feature-branch.
 3. Make your changes.